-Jack Riley is the director of operations at St. Agatha Parish in Milton.
+Jack Riley is the director of operations at in Milton.
 The 30-year member of the parish also volunteers to oversee its annual gift drive for My Brother’s Keeper, a local charity that provides Christmas presents for approximately 2,500 needy families in eastern Massachusetts.
 Riley spoke with columnist Julie Fay about responding to the call to love one’s neighbor.

 Describe the giving tree at St. Agatha’s.